 Exams can consist of multiple-choice, short and long answer questions.
+Exact details will be given to you later in the term regarding specific exams.
 Students are not permitted to leave the exam room once the exam has started until the exam has been completed and turned in.
-All electronic devices are prohibited from use at any time during class and especially during exams.
-This includes I-pods and cell phones.
-The instructor reserves the right to confiscate and keep any cell phone that rings during class time.
+All electronic devices are prohibited from use at any time during exams.
 All exam and chapter test marks are final.
 This means you cannot rewrite an exam because of a poor grade.

 All take home assignments must be word-processed.
 It is important to save a copy of any written work handed in for credit or grading.
-Details on the take home assignment and the mypsychlab chapter tests will be given to you on a separate handout at the beginning of the term.
+Details on the take home assignment will be given to you on a separate handout at the beginning of the term.
 Assignments are due on the dates set by the instructor at the beginning of class.
 Unauthorized late assignments will have a 5% per day late penalty applied to the assigned grade (including weekend days).
 If there is a valid reason for an extension, it must be requested prior to the due date although students should be advised that extensions are rarely granted in lieu of the late penalty.
+Please do not print double-sided.